 You may be curious about what happens to your application after you hit the “Submit” button.
-I can understand that this time might feel a little stressful—and mysterious.
-I hope the information I provide below will ease your anxiety about what comes next in the application process.
+The time might feel a little stressful—and mysterious.
+I hope the information below will ease your anxiety about what comes next in the application process.

 Director of Admissions